- streets and roads

 - bridge reconstruction

 - other programs that receive federal dollars or require some type of federal approval

-(New Project) Paradise Transit Center Project - This amendment programs the Paradise Transit Center as a new project.
-The purpose of the project is to construct a transit center on the Skyway near Foster Ave.
+(New Project) Paradise Transit Center Project - - This amendment programs the Paradise Transit Center as a new project.
+The purpose of the project is to construct a new bus terminal and transfer point in the Town of Paradise.
+Two options will be considered one at or near the existing location at Almond & Birch Streets and the second at the Skyway and Foster triangle/intersection.
 Multi modal improvements include transit, bike and pedestrian improvements.
 Congestion Mitigation and Air Quality grant funding will be used for the preliminary engineering only.
 This amendment programs $650,000 in the 2015/2016 fiscal year.
 The lead agency will be BCAG.
 This project is exempt from regional emissions analysis per EPA’s Transportation Conformity Rule Section 93.127 Exempt Projects Table 3 stating that bus terminals and transfer points are exempt.

 (New Project) Forest Motorized Travel Management Plan - This amendment programs a new management plan for the Plumas National Forest Feather River Ranger District.
 The scope of the project is to develop a Trail Assessment Study report for 19 OHV trails total 15.25 miles within the District.
 This project programs $37,150 in Recreation Trails Program funding for the 2015/16 fiscal year.
 Butte County Public Works is the lead agency.
 This project is exempt from air quality conformity per EPA’s Transportation Conformity Rule Section 93.126 Exempt Projects Table 2 (Other) stating that specific activities which do not involve or lead directly to construction are exempt.